-Email marketing for musicians can be as simple or as hard as you choose to make it, but however if you operate form the basis of offering something to a potential fan for free and in exchange ask for their email address you can market to them later on the back end.
+Email marketing for musicians can be as simple or as hard as you choose to make it, but however, if you operate from the basis of offering something to a potential fan for free in exchange for their email address you can market to them later on the back end.

-In this day and age, we all know by now that making a solid connection with your fan base is nonehttps://www.yourlocalmusician.com/music-marketing-tips/ negotiable, and with the tools we have at our disposable such as social media and email, music marketing is something that can be done easily and better yet, can be automated!
+In todays modern music industry, we all know by now that making a solid connection with your fan base is none negotiable, and with the tools, we have at our disposable such as social media platforms and email, music marketing is something that can be done easily and better yet, automated!

-I want to show you just how easy it is to set this process up and fully automate it using my faviourte email marketing platform Mailerlite.
+In this blog post I want to show you just how easy it is to set this process up and fully automate it using one of my favourite email marketing platforms, Mailerlite step by step.

 Mailerlite is a relatively unheard-of email marketing service, but for what we want to achieve in this tutorial it is their perfect choice for beginners and seasoned professionals.

-If you haven’t signed up for Mailerlite yet then do it now! you don’t have to pay a dime until your get to 1000 subscribers and even after you surpass the 1000 mark you’ll only pay £8 per month!
+If you haven’t signed up yet you’ll need to sign up to follow along with this tutorial and start collecting subscribers!
+You don’t have to pay a dime until you get to 1000 gain email subscribers and even after you surpass the 1000 mark you’ll only pay £8 per month!

-How To Set Up A Sign-Up Form In Mailerlite
+How To Set Up Signup Forms In Mailerlite

 Head over to forms, what you’ll see here is a variety of options for the type of sign up form you can create.